syz51/fundamental-analysis-system/docs/implementation/04-glossary.md

 ### False Positive/Negative Rate

-Percentage of screening candidates that should have been rejected/accepted but weren't.
+Percentage of screening candidates that should have been rejected/accepted but weren't, determined at Gate 5 final decision.

+**False Positive**: Stock screened in by Screening Agent, later rejected at Gate 5 (failed final investment decision)

+**False Negative**: Stock screened out by Screening Agent, would have passed Gate 5 if analyzed (identified through post-hoc review of near-miss candidates)

+**Determination Point**: Gate 5 final decision (human approval/rejection)

+**Labeling**: Human decision at Gate 5 marks screening outcome as FP; periodic reviews identify FN

 _Monitoring: Track by pattern, learn root causes, update screening logic._